 Making Pinecone Christmas Ornaments

 Pinecones can be used to make many beautiful Christmas ornaments.
-This is a guide about making pinecone Christmas ornaments
+This is a page about making pinecone Christmas ornaments

 Here's a great holiday project using scrap felt pieces and a little bit of nature.
 The end result is a one of a kind ornament, wonderful as a small gift, or just to add to your own tree.
 You can also use them as tags on gifts.
 You can purchase cinnamon scented pinecones once stores put out their holiday inventory, but gathering them from nature is a very inexpensive way to go.